ds4se/chapters/pgbovine/PreppingData.md

 ### Use assertions everywhere

 Here is the most important tip: write lots of assertions in your parsing code.
-Write down every assumption you have about the data's format in the form of assertions, and then revise those assertions as you find out which parts of the data inevitably violate them.
+Write down every assumption you have about your data's format in the form of assertions, and then revise those assertions as you find out which parts of the data violate them.

 For instance, should all records be in chronological order?
 If so, assert it.
 Should there be exactly seven fields per record?
 If so,